f-ras/hobby-projects/README.md

 ### Dectohex-converter: Tool to convert decimals to hexadecimals.

-Current output is currently all hexadecimal numbers <= 4096 // 0x1000.
+Current output is currently all hexadecimal numbers between: 0 // 0x0 => .. <= 4096 // 0x1000.
-Source code can output up to: long long unsigned max (1,844,674,407,370,955,1615 // 0xffffffffffffffff).
+Source code can output up to unsigned long long max: 1,844,674,407,370,955,1615 // 0xffffffffffffffff.

-Output is given in the following format: "[DEC] - [HEX]" Run via: `./DecToHex`
+Output is given in the following format: "[DEC] - [HEX]".
+Run via: `./DecToHex`